-This map of New London, Connecticut was created in 1876 by O.H.
+This vintage map of New London, Connecticut was created in 1876 by O.H.
 Bailey, a prominent 19th century map publisher.
-The map shows a bird’s eye view of the town as it used to be, including street names and old landmarks.
+The map shows a bird’s eye view of New London as it once was, including street names and old landmarks.

 Historic New London landmarks on the map include Fort Trumbull, New London & Groton Ferry, Shore Line Railroad, Crocker House, National Whaling Bank, Brown Cotton Gin Company, Niantic Ice Co., Wilson Manufacturing, The Albertson & Douglass Machine Company, City Hall, Public Library, and more.